Changes to the way landlords can claim tax-deductible expenses related to their investment property were introduced on 1 July.

 This means investors will still be able to claim a deduction for plant and equipment located on residential investment properties for properties settled before 9 May 2017, until the investor sells the property or until the asset reaches the end of its life.

 Changes to travel claims

-Another change to the way property investors claim deduction relates to travel undertaken to inspect or invest in properties.
+Another change to the way property investors claim deductions relates to travel undertaken to inspect or invest in properties.

-From the start of the 2017/2018 financial year, investors can no longer claim tax deductions for costs related to trips to maintain or collecting the rent on residential rental properties.
+From the start of the 2017/2018 financial year, investors can no longer claim tax deductions for costs related to trips to maintain or collect the rent on residential rental properties.

 Costs you can claim

-While restrictions have been introduced around deductions related to investment properties, there are still a large number of deductions that are allowable.
-In general, expenses related to the ongoing repair and maintenance of the property may be claimed as a tax deduction immediately.
+While restrictions have been introduced around deductions related to investment properties, a large number of deductions are still allowable.
+In general, expenses related to the ongoing repair and maintenance of the property may be immediately claimed as a tax deduction.